NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 conditions are different enough, which will help constrain the ``sfs`` problem better.

-Running sfs at 1 meter/pixel using a single image
+Running SfS at 1 meter/pixel using a single image
 -------------------------------------------------

 In both this and the next sections we will work with LRO NAC images